vincent-van-hoef/deepvariant/docs/usage.md

 ### `--genome`

-By default the hg19 version of the reference genome is used.
-If you want to use it, you do not have to pass anything.

-If you do not want to use the deafult version, here is how it works:

-Standard version of the genome are prepared with all their compressed and indexed file in a lifebit s3 bucket.
+Standard versions of the genome are prepared with all their compressed and indexed file in a lifebit s3 bucket.
 They can be used with the following values for the `--genome` tag:

 - `hg19`
-  - Default reference genome if no fasta file is specified by `--fasta`.
+  - Use if reads were aligned against hg19 reference genome to produce input bam file(s)
 - `hg19chr20`
   - For testing purposes: chromosome 20 of the hg19 reference genome
 - `h38`